Discrete skeleton evolution

 Discrete Skeleton Evolution (DSE) describes an iterative approach to reducing a morphological or topological skeleton.
 It is a form of pruning in that it removes noisy or redundant branches (spurs) generated by the skeletonization process, while preserving information-rich "trunk" segments.
 The value assigned to individual branches varies from algorithm to algorithm, with the general goal being to convey the features of interest of the original contour with a few carefully chosen lines.
-Usually, clarity for human vision (aka. the ability to "read" some features of the original shape from the skeleton) is valued as well.
+Usually, clarity for human vision (a.k.a. the ability to "read" some features of the original shape from the skeleton) is valued as well.
 DSE algorithms are distinguished by complex, recursive decision-making processes with high computational requirements.
 Pruning methods such as by structuring element (SE) convolution and the Hough transform are general purpose algorithms which quickly pass through an image and eliminate all branches shorter than a given threshold.
 DSE methods are most applicable when detail retention and contour reconstruction are valued.